Every 4th programmer from Central and Eastern Europe lives in Poland

 The world of new technologies is changing so fast that only continuous training allows to keep up with itClick to tweet

 As you can read from the Central & Eastern Europe Developer Landscape 2017 survey, in most countries of our region, there is a clear concentration of programmers in capital cities.
 Latvia ranks first in this ranking, as many as 93% of all software developers living in Latvia work in Latvia.
 For comparison, in Warsaw, this number is only 29% (over 74 thousand), which means the smallest degree of concentration in the whole region.
-Poland is dealing with several dynamically developing IT centers, which makes the country additionally attractive to investors.
-Another largest center bringing together programmers is Kraków (32.5 thousand programmers), followed by Wrocław (24.3 thousand), Katowice (24.2 thousand), Poznań (22.4 thousand), Tri-City (16 thousand .) and Łódź (10.7 thousand).
+Poland is dealing with several dynamically developing IT centers, which makes the country even more attractive to investors.
+Another largest offshore development center bringing together programmers is Kraków (32.5 thousand programmers), followed by Wrocław (24.3 thousand), Katowice (24.2 thousand), Poznań (22.4 thousand), Tri-City (16 thousand .) and Łódź (10.7 thousand).
 This gives Poland as many as 7 centers that can boast a population of more than 10,000 of polish software developers.

-“Warsaw is still an important center of the IT industry in our country.
+“Warsaw still remains an important center of the IT industry in our country.
 For a long time, however, Krakow or Wroclaw had such a reputation.
 With the development of the market, we are observing decentralization.
-The best example is the development of our company, which currently operates in 5 cities.
+The best example is the development of our offshore programmer company, which currently operates in 5 cities.
 Today, thanks to software outsourcing to Poland, developers can work on ambitious projects for international brands also in smaller centers such as Białystok.
 For many people it is also a way to reconcile career development with family life “- summarizes Marek Safiejko, CEO of 9bits.

 - 25% of offshore programmer talent in Eastern and Central Europe is located in Poland.